 3 ribs of organic celery, washed, cut into large pieces

-3 large organic carrots, scrubbed clean, skin left on, cut into large pieces
+3 large organic carrots, scrubbed clean, skin left on (if organic), cut into large pieces

 2 cloves organic garlic, skin left on (if not organic then peel)